What happens if a car is written-off under finance?

 1. Contact your finance provider

-• Information regarding the vehicle’s mileage and general condition.
+• Details of the vehicle’s mileage and condition

-• Testimonies from the seller confirming the vehicle’s real value.
+• Testimonies from the seller confirming its real value

 2. Speak to your insurance provider

-Look through the terms and conditions of your finance agreement to see if you have Guaranteed Asset Protection (GAP).
-This type of insurance offers protection from the difference between the invoice price you originally paid for your car and the reimbursement you receive from your insurance company.
+Check your finance agreement to see if you have Guaranteed Asset Protection (GAP) insurance.
+GAP covers the difference between the original invoice price of your car and the reimbursement from your insurance company.

 3. Update the DVLA